blairchapusha/Data-Analysis-Portfolio/Project 1 - Credit Card Customers/Project Overview.md

 > i.
 High revolving balance in a low income category with a high transaction count was a strong indicator

 > ii.
-Customers with an income greater than 60K were male, but females had the highest revolving balance and transaction count
+Customers with an income greater than 60K were only male

 > iii.
+Females making less than 40K had the highest total revolving balance and transaction count

-Customers aged 40 and up had the highest revolving balance and dependents with females making less than 40K being the majority
+> iii.
+Customers aged 40 and up had the highest total revolving balance and number of dependents, with females making less than 40K being the majority

->
+> iv.
+Long-term customers had the highest total revolving balance with males being the majority